devopsgroup-io/catapult/README.md

 **SMTP: SendGrid**

 Email delivery is an art, there are many considerations when trying to get an email into someone's inbox.
-Some considerations include, message encryption, authentication, IP reputation, bounce management, analytics visibility, [and more](https://sendgrid.com/email-delivery/).
-For that reason, Catapult requires setup of the managed SMTP relay provider, SendGrid.
+Some considerations include message encryption, authentication, IP reputation, bounce management, analytics visibility, [and more](https://sendgrid.com/email-delivery/).
+For that reason, Catapult requires the setup of the managed SMTP relay provider, SendGrid.
 To configure SendGrid with your website's software, please set the SMTP configuration to the following:

 * SMTP host: `smtp.sendgrid.net`
 * SMTP port: `587`
 * Encryption: `TLS`
-* Authenticaion: `yes`
+* Authentication: `yes`
 * Username: `~/secrets/configuration.yml["company"]["sendgrid_username"]`
 * Password: `~/secrets/configuration.yml["company"]["sendgrid_password"]`